Holland & Knight

-Holland & Knight LLP is a law firm headquartered in Tampa, Florida with 35 offices, five of them outside the US.

-Its lobbying practice is among "the biggest players in the lobbying landscape," according to Bloomberg Government.
-As of 2022, it was the 7th-largest US-based law firm with 1,596 attorneys, expanding to 2,174 attorneys as of 2025.
+Holland & Knight LLP is a law firm headquartered in Tampa, Florida, with 35 offices, five of them outside the U.S. It has a significant lobbying practice and, as of 2022, was the 7th-largest US-based law firm with 1,596 attorneys, expanding to 2,174 attorneys as of 2025.

 History

-Former judge and later US Senator Spessard Holland opened a law practice in 1929 as Holland & Bevis.
+Former judge and later US senator Spessard Holland opened a law practice in 1929 as Holland & Bevis.
 Peter O. Knight, who established his law practice in Tampa in 1889, tried his first case at age 18 and later refused an offer from the Harding administration to be considered for the US Supreme Court.
 Their namesake firms merged in 1968 to form Holland & Knight.

 In 1997 the firm acquired Haight, Gardner, Poor & Havens, making them the 12th-largest law firm in the United States at the time with around 600 attorneys.
 That number had grown to 840 by 1998 following subsequent acquisitions.
 Holland & Knight merged with the Dallas-based, 275-attorney Thompson & Knight in 2021, retaining the name Holland & Knight.
-During the first quarter of 2023, Holland & Knight merged with Nashville-based Waller, Lansden, Dortch & Davis, resulting in a headcount of almost 2,000 attorneys.
+During the first quarter of 2023, Holland & Knight merged with Nashville-based Waller, Lansden, Dortch & Davis, resulting in a roster of almost 2,000 attorneys.

+During the mid-2020s, Holland & Knight became a noted facilitator of management services organization (MSO) private equity deals with individual law firms, and became a significant component of its legal services transactions practice.

+Following the Trump administration's attacks on other Biglaw firms, citing their DEI programs, by May 2025, the firm had removed a significant quantity of related content from its company website.